eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/page_changelog.md

 ### Added

 - Additional graphic on terminology
-- Payloads to register DT-components as EDC-Assets (EDC v0.4.1 and higher)

 ### Changed

 - Clarification on decentralization of registries
-- Minor improvements motivated by stakeholders' feedback
+- Minor improvements based on stakeholders' feedback
 - figures optimized for dark backgrounds

 ### Removed